ShivamShrotriya/ShivamShrotriya.github.io/pages/outreach.md

 *Skip to 1:47:30 for my talk.*

 ### In media
-This is a collection of media coverage or my research and work:
+This is a collection of media coverage of my research and work:
 7. [Himalayan wolf a major livestock predator, though not by choice: Study](https://www.downtoearth.org.in/test/news/himalayan-wolf-a-major-livestock-predator-though-not-by-choice-study-83610){:target="_blank"}, Down to Earth, 2022 (coverage of our paper Shrotriya et al. 2022)
 6. [About half the diet of Indian, Himalayan wolves is domestic livestock: Study](https://www.downtoearth.org.in/news/wildlife-biodiversity/about-half-the-diet-of-indian-himalayan-wolves-is-domestic-livestock-study-81974){:target="_blank"}, Down to Earth, 2022 (coverage of our paper Khan et al. 2022)
 5. [Environment, the Unsuspecting Victim of Cross-Border Conflicts](https://thebastion.co.in/politics-and/environment-the-unsuspecting-victim-of-cross-border-conflicts/){:target="_blank"}, Bastian, 2021 (Interview and comments on conservation in international conflict zones)